-- Identify and implement transition strategies with consultants and The Center that support the hospital and Rural Health Clinics in moving towards the adoption of new payment and care delivery models of the future.
+- Identify and implement transition strategies with consultants and The Center that support the health care organization in moving towards the adoption of new payment and care delivery models of the future.

 - Share successes and lessons learned with peer hospitals through the Learning Collaborative and Summits.

-- Prepare the hospital for the new health care environment.
+- Prepare the health care organization for the new health care environment.

-The hospital / organization should not have any pending projects or anticipated issues that would hinder the consultation process that include, but are not limited to, the following examples:
+The health care organization should not have any pending projects or anticipated issues that would hinder the consultation process that include, but are not limited to, the following examples:

-- If the hospital is affiliated with a system, then the system must support the project by providing all necessary data to complete and submit the data request, which may include audited financial reports, within the DRCHSD timeline.
+- If the health care organization is affiliated with a system, then the system must support the project by providing all necessary data to complete and submit the data request, which may include audited financial reports, within the DRCHSD timeline.

 - If the organization is currently working on a large project such as a HIT deployment, then the executive team must ensure that management and staff time has been appropriately committed to fully support the DRCHSD Program activities.